OpenTechSchool/html-css-beginners/core/berlin-underground.md

 # Commit and Push

 After you've made your contributions locally, it's time to get them to the coach.
-We'll do this by pushing to _your_ repository on GitHub, then submit a _pull request_ to your coach, kindly asking them to accept your changes into _their_ GitHub repository.
+We'll do this by (1) pushing to _your_ repository on GitHub, then (2) submit a _pull request_ to your coach, (3) kindly asking them to accept your changes into _their_ GitHub repository.
 Your coach will eventually do the same thing, submitting a _pull request_ to his splendiferousness, the Grand Poobah.

-Use the same method as before to _add_ and _commit_ to your local repository, then _push_ to your repository on GitHub.
+Use the same method as before to `add` and `commit` to your local repository, then `push` to your repository on GitHub.
 Now you should be able to see your changes on your repositories GitHub page.

 # Pull request!